 Australia's Catholics respond generously to global poverty

-Thousands of generous supporters, including generous individuals, school children and parishes across the country, have joined in solidarity with the world’s poor, donating $11 million to Caritas Australia’s Project Compassion Lenten campaign.
+Many thousands of supporters across parishes and schools have joined in solidarity with the world’s poor donating more than $10.8 million to Caritas Australia’s Project Compassion campaign.

-Held annually over the six weeks of Lent, Project Compassion seeks to help end poverty, promote justice and uphold dignity and this year took on the theme of “Love your Neighbour.”
+Held annually over the six weeks of Lent, Project Compassion raises awareness and funds to address extreme poverty and promote justice across the world.

 Caritas media contact: Nicole Clements on 0408 869 833 or Susan Duric on 0407 536 130 or email firstname.lastname@example.org.